ChromeOS: Pwnium competition

 In March 2014, Google hosted a hacking contest aimed at computer security experts called "Pwnium".
 Similar to the Pwn2Own contest, they invited hackers from around the world to find exploits in ChromeOS, with prizes available for attacks.
 Two exploits were demonstrated there, and a third was demonstrated at that year's Pwn2Own competition.
 Google patched the issues within a week.

 Material Design and app runtime for Chrome

 Although the Google Native Client has been available on ChromeOS since 2010, there originally were few Native Client apps available, and most ChromeOS apps were still web apps.
 However, in June 2014, Google announced at Google I/O that ChromeOS would both synchronise with Android phones to share notifications and begin to run Android apps, installed directly from Google Play.
 This, along with the broadening selection of Chromebooks, laid the groundwork for future ChromeOS development.

 At the same time, Google was also moving towards the then-new Material Design design language for its products, which it would bring to its web products as well as Android Lollipop.
-One of the first Material Design items to come to ChromeOS was a new default wallpaper, though Google did release some screenshots of a Material Design experiment for ChromeOS that never made it into the stable version.
+One of the first Material Design items to come to ChromeOS was a new default wallpaper.
+Google's Material Design experiment for ChromeOS were added to the stable version with Chrome 117.